MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/where-find-business-apps.md

 With version 9.1 your system administrator has the option to enabled the new Unified Interface for your apps.
 Unified Interface provides a consistent and accessible user experience across devices—whether on a desktop, laptop, tablet, or phone.
 The apps scale by reflowing the components on the screen.
 The responsive design adapts to your environment based on screen size, so the more available space that you have, the more information can be displayed.

-The easiest way to tell the difference is to look at the site map.
+The easiest way to tell whether you're using Unified Interface or the Legacy Web Client is to look at the site map.
 In Unified Interface the site map is on the left.

 > [!div class="mx-imgBorder"]
 > ![Unified interface for on-prim](media/uci-onprem-interface.png "Unified interface for on-prem")

-To access the site map for the Legacy Web Client select the menu at the top.
+The site map for the Legacy Web Client is at the top.

 > [!div class="mx-imgBorder"]
 > ![Web client interface](media/web-client-interface.png "Web client interface")